-Christmas is only 3 days way, but if you’re a working mum you’re probably at work right up until the end of the week.
+Christmas is approaching fast, but if you’re a working mum you’re probably at work right up until the big day.

 It feels very “un-festive” working so close to Christmas, and doesn’t really give you much opportunity to get everything sorted before the big day arrives.